 Many thanks, Nick, for this beautiful lesson!
 I love to learn to look a little differently at things… I found myself smiling often during the lesson, like a kid on a dreamy swing.

-Making Peace: Smooth Breath, Skillful Bias, Supple Chest (Patrons only)
+Making Peace: Smooth Breath, Skillful Bias, Supple Chest (Patrons)

 Practice balancing the breath again, then come home to your primary bias